Asymptotic symmetries in Carrollian theories of gravity with a negative cosmological constant: Asymptotic symmetries in electric Carroll gravity with a negative cosmological constant

 with the following lapse and shift

-In contrast with the ground state of the magnetic theory in eq. \eqref{eq:background}, this configuration has non-trivial momenta and a non-vanishing shift.
+In contrast with the ground state of the magnetic theory in eq.~\eqref{eq:background}, this configuration has non-trivial momenta and a non-vanishing shift.

-The Carrollian Killing vectors can be obtained from the transformations laws of the canonical variables in eqs. \eqref{eq:transfEl} and \eqref{eq:TransfEl2}, requiring that $\delta\bar{g}_{ij}=\delta\bar{\pi}^{ij}=0$.
+The Carrollian Killing vectors can be obtained from the transformations laws of the canonical variables in eqs.~\eqref{eq:transfEl} and~\eqref{eq:TransfEl2}, requiring that $\delta\bar{g}_{ij}=\delta\bar{\pi}^{ij}=0$.
 Thus, they are restricted to obey the following equations

-Note that eq. \eqref{eq:CKE} is the three-dimensional conformal Killing equation defined on a space with Euclidean signature.
-Because the composition law \eqref{eq:comp_Carroll} of $\xi^{i}$ coincides with the Lie bracket, the algebra of isometries span the conformal group of the Euclidean three-dimensional space $SO\left(1,4\right)$, or equivalently it is given by the four-dimensional Euclidean AdS algebra.
-In this sense, the isometries of the ground state \eqref{eq:ground-elec} are not described by a Carrollian algebra.
+Note that eq.~\eqref{eq:CKE} is the three-dimensional conformal Killing equation defined on a space with Euclidean signature.
+Because the composition law~\eqref{eq:comp_Carroll} of $\xi^{i}$ coincides with the Lie bracket, the algebra of isometries span the conformal group of the Euclidean three-dimensional space $SO\left(1,4\right)$.
 As it is shown in the next section, this property also extends to the asymptotic symmetries that are defined in terms of deviations with respect to this background.